 Travis Gilmour grew up on a family farm in Oregon’s Willamette Valley.
 After receiving his BA in English from Oregon State University, he immediately moved to Alaska to seek his fortune.
 Travis has completed the Foraker Certificate in Nonprofit Management, and was a member of the first cohort of the Foraker Catalyst program.
 Travis put in some years as the Public Media Director at Alaska Public Media.
 He is some of the brains behind the digital series, “Indie Alaska.”
 And he now makes killer videos as Video Dads LLC.

-Jane Rabadi is the Exhibit Graphic Designer at the Anchorage Museum and the designer for the museum’s Northern Initiative program.
+Jane Rabadi is the Design & Creative Production Manager at the Anchorage Museum and the Art Director for Polar Lab, the museum’s international, Northern Initiative.
 She was the in-house graphic designer for Anythink Libraries prior to moving to Anchorage in 2012.
 In Denver she worked as a graphic designer at the branding agency Monigle Associates, where in 2010 she was selected to be part of a three-person design team assembled by Aga Khan University to travel to Kenya, Tanzania, and Pakistan to spearhead their rebranding effort.
 She also worked as a designer at Art & Anthropology, a boutique design firm.
 Jane holds a Bachelor of Arts in Studio Art from Sweet Briar Collage and a Bachelor of Fine Arts in Communication Design from Metropolitan State University of Denver.
 Ms. Rabadi is a two-time recipient of the Forsyth Fellowship at the Virginia Center for the Arts (VCCA) and has exhibited in solo and group shows around the country, including Alaska.
 She loves chickens.

 Founder, The Light Brigade